adeilm/Life-Analytics-2.0/Readme.md

 ### 3.1 Logical Services (microservice-oriented design)

-The system is split conceptually into three services:
+The system is split conceptually into four services:

 1. **Tracking Service**
    - Manages: